 - Freemium: If you want to make money without ads, you can ensure users with a free application with some paid features that make the experience more advanced and unlock new facilities.

 - Partnership To make money with apps, you can partner with a company with a similar custom base.
 By integrating their offers in your app, you can get a referral fee.

 - Subscription: This model is pretty much analogous to the freemium strategy.
 The only distinction is that you ensure users with content instead of features.

-Making money from free apps is entirely possible, but it will take some work.
+To make money from free apps is possible, but it takes some efforts.
 You can’t expect to create a free app and have it draw profits all on its own without aggressive marketing and innovative advertising.